GREAT LIMBER PARISH COUNCIL

 d) Execute Review of effectiveness of internal audit: The report from Cassells, internal auditor, was given to council which stated no areas of concern.
 Executed.

-11. Renewal of insurance policy and review inventory of assets: The clerk confirmed that the asset register has been increased to £18377 to include the interpretation panels.
-The insurers have been informed but have waived the increase to the premium for this year.
-Council agreed renewal with Zurich Municipal at a cost of £429.67.
+12. Renewal of insurance policy and review inventory of assets: The clerk confirmed that the asset register has been reviewed.
+Council agreed renewal with Zurich Municipal at a cost of £504.67.